openlayers/openlayers/changelog/upgrade-notes.md

 The `PluggableMap` class has been removed.
 If you want to create a custom map class, extend the `Map` class instead.

+#### ol/Map

+A [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is added to the map target element and therefore `updateSize` no longer needs to be called when the map's target has been resized.

 ### 6.15.0

 #### Deprecated `tilePixelRatio` option for data tile sources.